lukewp/cv/index.md

 - <b>Policy:</b>
   - Hands-on research, marketing, and analytic support and ad hoc requests for U.S. government communications on breaking global issues  including the outbreak of COVID-19; geopolitical and national security crises; highly-dynamic events like United Nations meetings and foreign trips for U.S. government principal figures.
   - Led research, marketing, and analytic strategy and support for longer-term campaigns including climate change, COVID-19 recovery, advancing safe 5G telecommunications, the Central American immigration security crisis, Israeli-Palestinian relations, U.S.-Iran relations, U.S.-Venezuela relations, promotion of a Free-and-Open Indo-Pacific and enduring American values.
+  - Serves as a senior working member of the Global Public Affairs Bureau Diversity and Inclusion Forum, leading effort to develop procurement and contracting strategies that will improve Diversity, Equity, Inclusion, and Accessibility practices employed by Bureau vendors
+  - Represents the Public Diplomacy and Public Affairs family to the Department-wide Enterprise Data Council
 - <b>Management:</b>
   - Managed through dynamic and changing environment to reorganize and reorient two decommissioned bureaus’ legacy personnel and assets towards a unified mission in direct support of Department of State communication strategy.
   - Led establishment of and oversees two offices comprising a ~$30 million annual budget within Global Public Affairs (GPA) focused on audience and media research and analytics, worldwide; led and managed through two consecutive years of capacity-doubling and the offices’ formal hierarchical elevation.